I currently work as a writer, editor, and historian.

 Driving impulses: Love, encouraging others, curiosity & learning, creating, kindness, connection, figuring out the historical context of anything.
 Also: anxiety, a massive bucket list, and a sense of urgency about using time and talent wisely.

-Favorite physical activities: Yoga with Adrienne, walks, bird watching
+Favorite physical activities: Walks with friends and bird watching

 Music: Nearly any and nearly all.
-Acapella and plainchant get me into the zone.
+A cappella and plainchant get me into the zone.

-Dislikes: Raisins and meat (it’s a lifelong aversion…a texture thing!
-Don’t @ me.)
-Pseudo health stuff.
+Dislikes: Pseudo health stuff.
 Fascists and disinformation.
+Oligarchs and billionaires in public life.
 Unkindness.
 Willful ignorance.